bpholden/lickRemoteObserving/README.md

 ./test_connection
 ```

-It should print out a report which indicates that all
+It should print out a report which indicates that all four
 tests passed.
 Make sure there are no test failures.

 If there are test failures, email your logfile to `holden@ucolick.org`.